majdal/modex/Architecture.md

  (what about going back in time? is that impossible?)
  (there's a very big difference between )

 Model API(s)
  - provides common things like time series, rasters
  - inspiration: Repast, PyABM, ABCE, NetLogo

-Views
+View objects
  - the only true goal in exploring scientific models is finding the relationships between variables (There's some detours you need to take because of noise, probability, confidence levels, and confounding (aka hidden) variables).
 A key point, then, is that it needs to be as easy for someone using the frontend to say "plot the distribution of age versus quality" as it is for someone--in say R or SciPy--to say ```plot(quality, age, data=wine)``` or ```hist(quality)```.
-- a _view_ is a selection, a subset of data you are interested in. [all SQL implementations have this built in](http://www.sql-tutorial.com/sql-views-sql-tutorial/), we just need to expose something similar to the frontend
+- a _view_ is a selection, a subset of data you are interested in. [all SQL implementations have this built in](http://www.sql-tutorial.com/sql-views-sql-tutorial/), we just need to expose something similar to the frontend.
+The data in the view can change, but _what_ the view is showing does not.
+For example, a view might be defined as "bank account values of all agents with age over 35" or "all vector GIS data for the extent [[a,b][c,d]] (where the rectangle [[a,b], [c,d]] covers Alberta)" or "raster of variances of water density"; as the knowledge the server has changes (either by the simulation

 Networking
  - frontend needs to be able to send commands to the backend (ie RPC)